jackrobertscott/nuggets/README.md

 ## Overview

 In 1980, physicist Tim Berners-Lee proposed a new markup language called HTML.
-Then in 1997 and 1998 they brought out CSS2 and CSS3 respectively.
+Later, they brought out CSS3 in 1998.
 Both are powerful languages.

-However, since their creation, our demands for more intricate functionality has increased without seeing a similar improvement of the technologies.
-Although there has been movement in the area of web development tooling, there leaves a lot to be desired.
+However, since the creation of these libraries, our demands for functionality has increased and we have not seen a similar improvement in these technologies to meet this demand.
+A lot has been left to be desired.

 Until now...